Search

 By Mike Bennighof, Ph.D.

-January 2024
+September 2024

 There are a few wargamers (I doubt they’re more than a small minority) who are drawn to this stuff for the history.
 Sadly, a lot of the “history” in “historical games” is pretty weak: these things really aren’t that suited to serious historical inquiry.
 Except when they are.

-The opportunity doesn’t come often, but I think Great War at Sea: High Seas Fleet does do a pretty good job of serving as a “thesis with counters.”
+The opportunity doesn’t come often, but I think Great War at Sea: Risk Fleet does do a pretty good job of serving as a “thesis with counters.”
 Of course we had to leave out the boring parts.
 I did a fair amount of reading in some of the more recent scholarship the First World War, related to another project, and have been impressed by the Zuber Thesis.
 Put simply, Terence Zuber has put forth the proposition that there was no real “Schlieffen Plan,” at least not in the way its existence has been handed down as received wisdom for the past century.

 Zuber can be a little strident in defense of his notion, and some of his argument boils down to what in grad school we learned to call a tautology (“it didn’t exist because it didn’t”).
 Even so, he does make a strong case for the so-called Schlieffen Plan to have been actually a plan for increased Army funding, not a plan for war.
 Alfred von Schlieffen, chief of the Great General Staff, counted on 24 divisions that did not exist to make his plan work.
 By insisting that this plan and only this plan could yield victory, the Army implicitly also insisted that the annual conscription class had to be increased (Imperial Germany took in about 55 percent of its eligible young men each year) and the budget boosted accordingly.